 When is the Pumpkin Patch Open?

-In 2021 the pumpkin patch starts up for the season on the weekend of September 25th and 26th.
-It then runs from October 1st until the 31st.
-It’s open from 10 am until 5 pm on Saturdays and Sundays and from 1 until 5 pm on weekdays.
+In 2022 the pumpkin patch runs everyday in October, so from Saturday, October 1st, until Monday, October 31st.
+It’s open from 10:00 am until 5:00 pm on Saturdays and Sundays and from 1:00 until 5:00 pm on weekdays.

 See the Peteys Pumpkin Patch website for full details about the attraction.